atobouh/Python-Projects/README.md

 # Python-Projects
-A collection of all the projects i will be doing while learning Python . everything explained about how i thought everything through .
+A collection of all the projects i will be doing while learning Python . everything explained and guides abouthow i  came up with each code .